kpumwong/kpumwong-ness.github.io/_posts/2015-02-06-mapping-with-regex.md

         df_map[col] = df_map[col].replace(mapping_dict, regex=True)
 ```

-Since the mapping dictionary was created with underscores in the brand codes (eg. brands_0024), we had to wait with removing these until now:
+Since the mapping dictionary was created with underscores in the brand codes as they are recorded in the data set (eg. brands_0024), I had to wait with removing these until now:

 ```python
 df_map.replace({'_':''}, regex=True, inplace=True)